MichaelViuff/SDJ2/03 Observer Pattern/README.md

 ## 3.3 Bird watching

-Write a small program to represent the bird watcher example from the presentations-
+Write a small program to represent the bird watcher example from the presentation.

 Create a `Bird` class.
 It must either flap its wings or sing a song.
 Simulate it with print outs:

 ```
-Peacock flashes its wings
+Peacock flaps its wings
-Peacock whistles
+Peacock sings a song
 ```

 Create a `BirdWatcher` class, which will react to the birds behaviour with exclamations like: “Ooh!”, “How nice”, “Would you look at that”.